less/less-docs/content/features/maps.md

 Released [v3.5.0-beta.4]({{ less.master.url }}CHANGELOG.md)

-> Use rulesets and mixins as de facto maps of values
+> Use rulesets and mixins as maps of values

 By combining namespacing with the lookup `[]` syntax, you can turn your rulesets / mixins into maps.